 2012 Chevrolet Tahoe Interior

-The 2012 Chevrolet Tahoe has a well-made, practical interior.
+According to reviewers, the 2012 Chevrolet Tahoe has a well-made, practical interior.
 The base model is fairly well-equipped, and with the right options, the Tahoe can become a near-luxury SUV.
 However, the Tahoe loses points for how difficult it is to remove the third row of seats, and how uncomfortable they are for anyone but children.

 - "High marks for Tahoe's upscale, contemporary cabin ambience.
 Assembly quality on all models tested shows strong attention to detail.
 Though soft-touch surfaces are scarce, the cabin's plastic textures lend impressive substance.” -- Consumer Guide